jeff-zucker/solid-file-client/README.md

       console.log(folder.files[0].links.acl) || "no .acl for this file")
 ```
 See also, the **getItemLinks()** method which finds the possible locations of linked resources for an item.
 See [Low-level Methods](#low-level-methods)

+Solid-file-client makes a special case for access control (.acl) files.
+These
+files may contain absolute links which will no longer work when the file is
+copied or moved.  **You should avoid using absolute links in .acl files.**  If you do use absolute links in your accessTo field, Solid-File-Client will always modify the .acl file to make the accessTo field relative to the new location.
+If you use absolute links for the agent field, that could change the owner of the copied or moved resource.
+You may control this aspect of modifying the .acl file through the agent flag as shown below.

+  * **copyFile(),copyFolder(),moveFile(),moveFolder()**

+      * **default**        - accessTo is made relative, agent, untouched
+      * **agent=from_source**   - accessTo is made relative, agent made absolute to source
+      * **agent=from_target**   - accessTo is made relative, agent made relative to target

 ## <a name="low-level-methods">Low-level methods</a>